IDCI-Consulting/AnsibleResources/README.md

 # AnsibleResources

-This repo is used to install some packages into an remote host.
+This repo is used to install some packages into a remote host.

 ## Requirements